 Dead heat: the hottest places on earth

-We have just returned from Dallol in Ethiopia and saw how difficult it is to survive in one of the hottest places on earth.
+We just returned from Dallol, Ethiopia and saw how hard it is to survive in one of the hottest places on earth.

-The hottest places on earth are in constant movement.
-They change from year to year and with them recording techniques change that are often questioned and controversial.
-Regardless of this, the same places appear again and again, many of them have similar properties.
-The hottest places on earth are almost always dry, barren, sunny and house little or no vegetation.
+The hottest places on earth are in constant motion.
+They change from year to year and with them change recording techniques that are often questioned and controversial.
+Regardless, the same places appear again and again, many of them with similar characteristics.
+The hottest places on Earth are almost always dry, barren, sunny, and contain little or no vegetation.

-From Libya to Iran to Australia, it gets so hot in these places that very few people can often contest existence - and if so, then a lean.
-We examine the candidates for some of the most sought -after real estate in the world: the hottest places on earth.
+From Libya to Iran to Australia, it gets so hot in these places that often only very few people can make an existence - and if they do, then a meager one.
+We examine the contenders for some of the world's most sought-after real estate: the hottest places on Earth.

 Dallol, Ethiopia

-Dallol in the Danakil-Senke in Ethiopia still holds the official record for the highest average temperature for an inhabited place on Earth.
-Recorded between 1960 and 1966, the average annual temperature was 35 ° C (95 ° F).
+Dallol, in Ethiopia's Danakil Depression, still holds the official record for the highest average temperature for an inhabited place on Earth.
+Recorded between 1960 and 1966, the average annual temperature was 35 °C (95 °F).

-At the vicinity is Erta Ale, one of the most active volcanoes in the world.
-Do not be mistaken: this region of Ethiopia is one of the most extreme places in the world.
+Nearby is Erta Ale, one of the most active volcanoes in the world.
+Make no mistake: this region of Ethiopia is one of the most extreme places in the world.

 Bandar-e Mahshahr, Iran

-old = "The hottest places on earth, fairuse Iran"Jangavaran; Fair useAlmost 300,000 inhabitants live in Bandar-e Mahshahr
+alt="The Hottest Places on Earth, Fairuse Iran">jangavaran; Fair useAlmost 300,000 residents live in Bandar-e Mahshahr

-With almost 300,000 inhabitants, the provincial capital of Iran is not a small nest.
-In 2015, the city recorded a heat index (a combination of air temperature and humidity) of 74 ° C (165 ° F) - the second highest heat index ever measured on earth.
+With almost 300,000 inhabitants, the provincial capital in Iran is no small town.
+In 2015, the city recorded a heat index (a combination of air temperature and humidity) of 74 °C (165 °F) - the second highest heat index ever recorded on Earth.

-old = "hottest places on the ground Lut desert"Dream timeThe LUT desert was the hottest place on earth five of seven years of seven years
+alt="hottest places on earth Lut Desert">DreamtimeThe Lut Desert was the hottest place on earth for five out of seven years

-The Dasht-E Loot or Lut desert houses moon-like landscapes and a number of geological phenomena, including salt levels, meteorite fields and huge natural sand castles, which are called caluts.
+The Dasht-e Loot or Lut Desert is home to lunar-like landscapes and a range of geological phenomena, including salt flats, meteorite fields and huge natural sand castles called Kaluts.

-According to NASA, the LUT desert was the hottest place on earth for five of seven years, in which satellite data was recorded between 2003 and 2009.
-The highest total temperature was 70.7 ° C (159.3 ° F), measured in 2005.
+According to NASA, the Lut Desert was the hottest place on Earth for five of seven years recorded by satellite data between 2003 and 2009.
+The highest overall temperature was 70.7 °C (159.3 °F), recorded in 2005.

 Queensland, Australia

-Alt = "The hottest places on earth Csiro Queensland"Csiro; CC BY-SA 2.0Queensland has the highest average maximum temperature of all Australian states
+alt="Hottest Places on Earth CSIRO Queensland">CSIRO; CC BY-SA 2.0Queensland has the highest average maximum temperature of any Australian state

-In 2003, NASA satellites recorded a temperature of 69.3 ° C (156.7 ° F) in the Badlands of Queensland, Australia.
-The state of Queensland has the highest average maximum temperature of all Australian states.
-Queensland is Australia's second most populous state, but only seven of its population centers have not measured temperature above 40 ° C (104 ° F).
+In 2003, NASA satellites recorded a temperature of 69.3 °C (156.7 °F) in the badlands of Queensland, Australia.
+The state of Queensland has the highest average maximum temperature of any Australian state.
+Queensland is Australia's second most populous state, but only seven of its population centers have not recorded a temperature above 40 °C (104 °F).

-For 90 years, the city of Aziyah, 40 km (25 miles) south of Tripolis, held the record of the hottest place on earth.
-In 1922 the temperature was measured at 58 ° C (136.4 ° F).
-However, the claim was repeatedly denied (not least by those in Death Valley, California).
+For 90 years, the city of Aziziyah, 40 km (25 miles) south of Tripoli, held the record for the hottest place on earth.
+In 1922 the temperature was recorded at 58 °C (136.4 °F).
+However, the claim has been repeatedly disputed (not least by those in Death Valley, California).

-Regardless of this, Aziiyah is very, very, very hot.
-Verified measurements have confirmed a record high of 56 ° C (132.8 ° F) and an average high of 47.4 ° C (117.3 ° F), which means that the city remains one of the hottest places on earth.
+Regardless, Aziziyah is undeniably very, very hot.
+Verified readings have confirmed a record high of 56 °C (132.8 °F) and an average high of 47.4 °C (117.3 °F), meaning the city remains one of the hottest places on earth.

 Death Valley, California, USA

-The Death Valley, California, is the home of Furnace Creek, which holds the record for the highest reliably recorded air temperature in the world: 56.7 ° C (134 ° F) on July 10, 1913.
-Death Valley also holds the record for the lowest point in North America at 86 m (282 ft) below sea level and the driest place in North America Only 38 mm (1.5 inches) precipitation per year.
+Located in California, Death Valley is home to Furnace Creek, which holds the record for the highest reliably recorded air temperature in the world: 56.7 °C (134 °F) on July 10, 1913.
+Death Valley also holds the record for the lowest point in North America at 86 m (282 ft) below sea level and the driest place in North America with only 38 mm (1.5 in) of precipitation per year.

 Kebili, Tunisia

-Alt = "The hottest places in the world максим улитин Tunisia"Максим улитин; CC BY-SA 2.0Monthly average temperatures in Kebili regularly exceed 40 ° C (104 ° f)
+alt=“The hottest places in the world Максим Улитин Tunisia”>Максим Улитин; CC BY-SA 2.0Average monthly temperatures in Kebili regularly exceed 40°C (104°F)

-The oasis city of Kebili in the middle of the Tunisian desert would be almost inconspicuous if it were not the scorching temperatures.
-The French colonial authorities of the Météorologique de Tunis service show a record high of 55 ° C (131 ° F) with average per month of over 40 ° C (104 ° f).
+The oasis town of Kebili in the middle of the Tunisian desert would be almost unremarkable if it weren't for the scorching temperatures.
+The French colonial authorities at the Service Météorologique de Tunis show a record high of 55 °C (131 °F), with monthly averages regularly exceeding 40 °C (104 °F).

 Wadi Halfa, Sudan

-Alt = "The hottest places on earth Bertramz Wadi Halfa"Bertramz; CC BY-SA 2.0Wadi Halfa receives less than a millimeter precipitation in one year
+alt="The Hottest Places on Earth Bertramz Wadi Halfa">Bertramz; CC BY-SA 2.0Wadi Halfa receives less than a millimeter of rainfall in a year

-Numbers of the National Oceanic and Atmospheric Administration indicate that ten out of 12 months are completely dry, with only 0.6 mm (0.024 inches) rainfall throughout the year.
+Figures from the National Oceanic and Atmospheric Administration suggest that 10 out of 12 months are completely dry, with just 0.6 mm (0.024 inches) of precipitation throughout the year.

-TZVI, a small Israeli city, which is known for the cultivation of dattles, recorded the highest temperature in 1942 that was ever measured in Asia: 53 ° C (128 ° F).
-The city is 220 m (722 feet) below the sea level near the Jordan river and Israel -Jordanian border.
+Tirat Tzvi, a small Israeli town known for growing dates, recorded the highest temperature ever recorded in Asia in 1942: 53 °C (128 °F).
+The city lies 220 m (722 feet) below sea level near the Jordan River and Israel-Jordan border.

 Only about 800 people live in the city.
-They survive by using the nearby natural source basins to cool off in the relentless heat.
+They survive by using nearby natural spring pools to cool off in the unrelenting heat.

-Alt = "The hottest places in the earth Colegota Falming Mountains"Colegota; CC BY-SA 2.0Flaming Mountains is the hottest place in China
+alt=“Hottest Places on Earth Colegota falming mountains”>Colegota; CC BY-SA 2.0Flaming Mountains is the hottest place in China

-It is not for nothing that they call them the flaming mountains.
-The rough mountain climate, which is known locally as a Gaochang Mountains, suffers from extremely high summer temperatures, which makes the area the hottest place in China.
+They don't call them the Flaming Mountains for nothing.
+The harsh mountain climate, known locally as the Gaochang Mountains, suffers from extremely high summer temperatures, making the area the hottest place in China.

-The temperatures often cross 50 ° C (122 ° F) and there are even indications that they reach up to 80 ° C (175 ° F), which makes the barren, erodized landscape made of red sandstone one of the hottest places on earth.
+Temperatures often exceed 50 °C (122 °F) and there is even evidence of reaching up to 80 °C (175 °F), making the barren, eroded red sandstone landscape one of the hottest places on Earth.

 Timbuktu, Mali

-The ancient city of Timbuktu is not only threatened by the latest conflict in Mali.
-Located at the intersection of the old trade routes of the Sahara, Timbuktu is also threatened by desert formation.
+The ancient city of Timbuktu is not only threatened by the recent conflict in Mali.
+Located at the crossroads of ancient Saharan trade routes, Timbuktu is also threatened by desertification.

 Mission statement: Dreamstime